Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Theoretical Results

-The proof is provided in the Appendix \ref{sec:proofs}.
+where $ \textsc{MMD}_{\mathrm{DINOv2}}\!\left(p_X,\,p_{\hat X}\right) = \bigl\| \mathbb{E}_{x}[\mu_f(x)] - \mathbb{E}_{\hat x}[\mu_f(\hat{x})] \bigr\|_2^2 $ is the maximum mean discrepancy between $p_X$ and $p_{\hat X}$ in the DINOv2 feature space. \end{proposition} The proof is provided in the Appendix \ref{sec:proofs}.
 Proposition~\ref{lem:repa_mmd_mine} establishes a connection between the representation alignment term and the maximum mean discrepancy (MMD)~\citep{arbel2019maximum}, which quantifies perceptual divergence between feature distributions.
 This relationship indicates that \emph{maximizing} the $\textsc{Repa}$ term encourages the \emph{minimization} of a divergence measure captured by the MMD together with additional penalties accounting for feature misalignment between diffusion and DINOv2 representations, as well as an approximation error arising from the use of proxy rather than ground-truth features for alignment.

 When these terms are sufficiently small, Proposition~\ref{lem:repa_mmd_mine} implies that maximizing the $\textsc{Repa}$ term effectively corresponds to minimizing the maximum mean discrepancy (MMD) between the DINOv2 feature distributions of reconstructed and ground-truth images.
-This interpretation reveals that $\textsc{Repa}$ regularization offers a principled, representation-based mechanism for enforcing perceptual consistency, by guiding generated images to align with the semantic structure captured by the DINOv2 encoder.
+This interpretation reveals that $\textsc{Repa}$ regularization offers a principled, representation-based mechanism for enforcing perceptual consistency.